CBozzoli/Command-Tester/README.md

 •	I2C Addresses for receive devices

-•	Debug Toggle (turns on/off debug messages)
+•	Debug Toggle (turns on/off debug messages, default is on)

 •	I2C Receive Mode (see below for more on this)

 The default behavior of the Command Tester is as the I2C bus master and does not need to receive I2C commands; however, the receive code is included in case a scenario arises where it is needed.
 The receive command function is different depending on what device is sending the I2C commands.
 For example, the Stealth Controller sends integer I2C commands only, but the Marcduino sends commands as character strings.
-To deal with this, I have included the SIMPLE_I2C switch to determine the I2C Receive Mode.
+To deal with this, a software switch called SIMPLE_I2C is included to determine the I2C Receive Mode.
 If the device sending the commands to the tester is something like the Stealth Controller, then turn on Simple receive by uncommenting this line in the config header.
 If it is something like the Marcduino, then use the complex receive.
 A general rule of thumb to help you determine which to use is how you enter the commands in the sketch that is sending them.
 If you must put the command in quotes (e.g. “10\r”), then use complex.
 If you do not use quotes (e.g. 10), use simple.
-The default setting is complex).
+The default setting is complex.

 Warning:  If you do find a need for the tester to receive commands, you may need to do additional coding to accomplish what you need as neither mode will parse JAWALITE commands (both simple and complex modes only handle numerical commands).

 Bill of Materials:

-•	1x Arduino Pro Mini
+•	1x Arduino Pro Mini 5V, 16 MHz

 •	1x Pololu D24V50F5 5v, 5A Step-Down Regulator (https://www.pololu.com/product/2851)